amit17051980/mvn-docker-build/README.md

 2. Developer is testing spring boot jars only as per their work, and using eclipse/other IDE

 ## Developer
-Use of `mvn clean package` will allow developer to continuous work on service and perform junit testing
+Use of `mvn clean package` will allow developer to continuously work on individual service and perform junit testing

 ## CI/CD (Jenkins)
-Use of `mvn clean package install` to perform docker build with generated target/{artifact_jar} and push to the docker registry.
+Use of `mvn clean package install` will perform docker build with generated target/{artifact_jar} and push to the docker registry.
 Pipeline can be tailored to perform this in stages. i.e., perform unit test, generate image, deploy on Jenkins worker node, perform regression testing, tag the docker image and mark for release.

 Note: Versioning strategy can be driven by pom.xml for jars and Dockerfile for images.
 Please refer the strategy that suits best for your business.